Flow of Funds

 - Pools can only distribute one token (including native Ether)

-- Never send funds to
+- Never directly transfer funds to

 Allo.sol